 The gelcoat surface of a fiberglass pool is smooth and nonporous, leaving little room for unwanted guests like algae.
 Because of that, it requires less brushing and less overall work.

-If algae does rear its irritating little head, just shock the pool with the SLAM method.
+If algae does rear its irritating little head, you'll likely just need to shock the pool using liquid chlorine.
 A fiberglass pool will be good to go in only 24 hours.
-(A vinyl liner pool will take 3–4 days, and a concrete pool a week or more.
-Sorry.)

 If you notice leaves, bugs, and other unsightly floaties, you can swipe them up with a skimming net and telescopic pole.
 You might also use a pool vacuum to suck up dirt from the pool bottom.
 No expensive cleaning service necessary.